MasomCunha/challenge/README.md

 To run this application you need to have node v16.15.1 and npm v6.14.8.
-To verify your versions just open cmd and run node -v to node version and npm -v to npm version
+To verify your versions just open cmd and run node -v to node version and npm -v to npm version Run application in Chrome

 ### Installation

 1. Download the project to your computer
 2. Inside the project folder open the terminal and run npm install
 3. After installation completed run npm start inside the terminal
-4. Once the application is running, access http://localhost:3000/
+4. Once the application is running, access http://localhost:3000/ using Chrome

 <p align="right">(<a href="#readme-top">back to top</a>)</p>